 - ASI Chain of Custody Standard

-The ASI Assurance model – how the standards will be audited and certification granted – is also under development in 2015-16.
+The Standards as well as the ASI Assurance model – how the standards will be audited and certification granted – are currently in a public consultation until July 7, 2017.